tree health, trimming, removal

 What Pharr property owners face with trees and palms

-Tree problems in the Valley are usually practical: clearance, safety, cleanup, access, and deciding whether a tree can stay or needs removal.
+Tree problems in the Valley are usually practical: clearance, safety, cleanup, entry, and deciding whether a tree can stay or needs removal.

 Palm fronds and seed pods